sabhya-gupta/sabhya-gupta.github.io/_includes/research.md

 ### *Blogs/Other Writings*

-[Evidence from the AEA RCT Registry on new research during Covid-19](https://blogs.worldbank.org/en/impactevaluations/evidence-aea-rct-registry-new-research-during-covid-19-guest-post-jack-cavanagh), with Jack Cavanagh, Maya Duru, Sarah Kopper and Keesler Welch
+[Evidence from the AEA RCT Registry on new research during Covid-19](https://blogs.worldbank.org/en/impactevaluations/evidence-aea-rct-registry-new-research-during-covid-19-guest-post-jack-cavanagh), with Jack Cavanagh, Maya Duru, Sarah Kopper, and Keesler Welch